jacobEwing/manylandCode/space/README.md

     There must be one pair of lines for each circumstance that has elements added to it.
 One of those lines places the pong interacting and pings it.
 The other line, upon hearing the pong, places the objects and sends another ping, repeating the cycle.

+*   Set Target Button

+    A sample of the code that needs to be used in each of the "SET TARGET" buttons in the console interface.
+That button needs to do three things:

+    1. Trigger the "target_reset" script to remove your old target location

+    2. Set your new target location accordingly

+    3. Boot you back to the main console window.

 *   remove stuff

     Used to remove items worn when transitioning into the ship, and to remove states of transition (they aren't fromstationmain, removes *, etc.)